annahilla/annahilla/README.md

 Here are some of the projects I’ve worked on:

-[**Star Wars Ships Data App**](https://github.com/annahilla/7-Star-Wars-Guide): A React app that fetches data from the Star Wars API, listing ships and displaying detailed information for each ship.
-The app uses Redux for state management, React Router for routing and Tailwind for styling. _Currently working on it._
+**Star Wars Ships Data App**: A React app that fetches data from the Star Wars API, listing ships and displaying detailed information for each ship.
+The app uses Redux for state management, React Router for routing and Tailwind for styling.
+[View Repository](https://github.com/annahilla/7-Star-Wars-Guide)

-[**Budget Calculator App**](https://github.com/annahilla/6-Budget-App): A dynamic web app for calculating website budgets based on customization options like the number of pages and languages.
+**Budget Calculator App**: A dynamic web app for calculating website budgets based on customization options like the number of pages and languages.
 It allows users to generate multiple budgets and save them in a list with detailed information.
 Built with React, Context, and styled with Tailwind.
-[View Live Version.](web-budget-calculator.vercel.app)
+[View Repository](https://github.com/annahilla/6-Budget-App) / [View Live Version](web-budget-calculator.vercel.app).

-[**Digital Onboarding**](https://github.com/annahilla/5-Digital-Onboarding): A sleek and interactive React web application that showcases a series of onboarding cards.
+**Digital Onboarding**: A sleek and interactive React web application that showcases a series of onboarding cards.
 Users can smoothly navigate between the cards with dynamic animations, providing an engaging user experience, Perfect for onboarding processes or any multi-step user flow.
-[View Live Version.](digital-onboarding.vercel.app)
+[View Repository](https://github.com/annahilla/5-Digital-Onboarding) / [View Live Version](digital-onboarding.vercel.app).

 <hr>